📝 Inventory management & stock control · ⏱️ 3 min read

 How many days of fresh products can I safely stock?

-For most fresh products, 2-3 days is the maximum.
-Fish and ground meat maximum 1-2 days, vegetables and meat 3-4 days.
-Longer becomes too risky for both quality and food safety.
+Most fresh products shouldn't exceed 2-3 days of inventory.
+Fish and ground meat need turnover within 1-2 days, while vegetables and whole cuts can stretch to 3-4 days.
+Beyond that, you're gambling with both quality and food safety.

 What percentage of my inventory should be dry products?